 The updated SRN constitution can be found here.

-The SRN Executive Council 2021-22 Activities Report can be accessed here.
+The SRN Executive Council Chair’s Report on Activities and intended Actions will soon be able to be accessed here.

-In September 2022 at the 14th SRN Annual Conference in Vienna Austria, the Annual General Meeting elected the new Executive Council for the 2022-23 academic year.
+In September 2023 at the 15th SRN Annual Conference in Columbia, Missouri USA, the Annual General Meeting elected the new Executive Council for the 2023-24 academic year.
 Information about the current members of the Executive Council and their activities can be accessed on the Executive Council Minutes tab.

 This site is hosted by the University of Leeds.